Regulus343/Formation/readme.md

 	<input name="other_field" value="" />

 With this form, we can validate just the fields in the user array with `Form::validated('user')`, the final field with `Form::validated('root')`, or all of the fields in the form with `Form::validated()`.

-This and many other features make Formation a useful addition to any Laravel 4 project that makes any reasonable use of forms and a great aid in transitioning a web application from Laravel 3 to Laravel 4.

 > You may notice much of this documentation is borrowed from Taylor Otwell's Laravel 3 documentation.
 This is because Formation was built with Laravel 3's Form class as a starting point.
 If you are familiar with the Form class for Laravel 3, you will adapt to Formation very easily.